eunryung228/WebPython_Crawling/README.md

 And then I line up the games by the rank+stars_ranking, find and store the review-page of them.<br>
 Then I crawled the reviews of them, and get datas in excel form.<br>
-By anaconda, the excel files transform to list with word(in the review),<br>
+By anaconda Jupyter Notebook, the excel files transform to list with word(in the review),<br>
 I make a wordcloud by frequency of the words.<br>